 That's right, comic-strip crossovers weren't invented on the web.
 The Adventures of Mike was another feature that stepped in to fill the Signal's comic void early on.
 I got to know Elena in class, and we decided it would be fun to have the two worlds cross paths.

 For those who missed it, the plot of Mike was running thus: Mike was continually encountering snags in his attempts to even merely speak to this particular girl with which he was smitten.
-Guys with huge pointy hair seem to have a lot of problems meeting girls.
 The characters of Absurd Notions only play a sort of cameo role, but it started an excellent tradition: Every prominent and talented Signal cartoonist in the years to come would collaborate with me at the end of the academic year to produce a crossover of some sort.

 Alas, The Adventures of Mike were not resumed the following year.
 If you are still anxious to know the outcome of Mike's story, here is an epilogue for you.
 Mike finally did get to meet Elise, and they hit it off just great.
-The two of them later decided to run off together and become Bob Ross groupies, following the groovy TV landscape artist on tours all over North America.
-Jude, Mike's roommate, started a band called BeatleManiaMania, in which four musicians impersonate the members of BeatleMania.
+The two of them later decided to run off together and become Bob Ross groupies, following the TV landscape artist on tours all over North America.
+Jude, Mike's roommate, joined the cast of BeatleManiaMania.